 p.
 6, lines 178-179 — It might be unfair to equate Zheng and Samuel (2020) with perceptual retuning, given that those authors do describe how "criteria relaxation" differs from recalibration.
 (I also wonder if, given that criteria relaxation involves a change in a listener's *decision* about what qualifies as an acceptable exemplar of a category, why this example doesn't refer to the third stage of the hierarchy.
 As discussed in Major Comment 2, some clarification as to what specifically is meant by post-perceptual decision-level changes would help me here.)

 To avoid confusion, we have removed this part.
 The issue with terms like “criterion relaxation” is precisely that they are vague and atheoretical (and yet commonly used!).
 At least some of us, initially interpreted Zheng & Samuel’s (2020) reference to “criteria relaxation” exactly as the reviewer seems to do (as referring to decision-making).
 However, when we had reached out to Arty Samuel about this paper, his description of the idea he had in mind seemed to be more akin to “widening of the category variance”, though he didn’t seem to commit to any particular view.
-Elsewhere, we have seen “criteria relaxation” also used to refer to increases in variance (Hitzcenko & Feldman, 2016).
+Elsewhere, we have seen the notion of category (not criteria) relaxation also used to refer to increases in variance (Hitzcenko & Feldman, 2016).
+We hope the isolation of the decision-making process as a separate mechanism of adaptation will help resolve this conceptual confusion in the field.

 p.
 7, lines 211-216 — I'd recommend citing Magnuson and Nusbaum (2007) for an alternative conception of normalization — specifically because their view holds (a) that normalization is not automatic and (b) that talker information is not discarded.
 Pisoni (1997) also offers a useful perspective on normalization.

-XXX
+We have now added the two references to Footnote 1 on p.
+8. We agree that under these normalization accounts, talker information is not discarded forever and may be stored for in other types of representations (e.g., those used for voice recognition or social inference).

 p.
 8, line 222 — Maybe the question is whether normalization can *fully* explain talker-specific adaptation.
 As discussed elsewhere in the manuscript, there's some good work suggesting that while normalization helps, it only gets the listener so far, and it can be useful to condition category identity on other acoustic cues even after applying a normalization mechanism (Crinnion et al., 2020; Kleinschmidt, 2019).